Core rule

 To run this test on your machine, try the following:

-You can also see it in the MicroRaft Github repository.
+You can also see it in the MicroRaft GitHub repository.

 Behaviour of a Raft group during a network partition depends on how Raft nodes are divided to different sides of the network partition, and with which Raft nodes our clients are interacting with.
 If any subset of the Raft nodes manage to form the majority, they remain available.
 If the Raft leader falls into the minority side, the Raft nodes in the majority side elect a new leader and restore their availability.